 Uncertainty is off-putting.
 Have you ever had to stand in line at a theme park to get on a ride?
 Imagine standing there not knowing if you need to wait for 30 minutes or two hours.
 You’d probably give up and leave after 15 minutes.

 Some theme parks, nowadays, actually add signs at specific locations that show how long you’ll have to wait.
 And because you know exactly what to expect, you can decide if you want to stay in line or not.

-Lesson here: Help users keep the goal in sight at all times!
+The lesson here: Help users keep the goal in sight at all times!

 Going back to our example of a city tour, it’s clear that the best host knows their guests need some free time to explore the city on their own after being shown some of the most spectacular or secret views.